LuigiGonnella/SE25-Participium/Retrospective/retrospective_sprint3.md

 - What caused your errors in estimation (if any)?

-    We underestimated frontend tasks, because we thought that there were minor updates of previous stories especially story 26.
+    We underestimated frontend tasks, because we thought that they were minor updates of previous stories.
+Especially in story 26 frontend took us more time.

 - What lessons did you learn (both positive and negative) in this sprint?

     - Doing tests after implementing everything allows us to not frequently change the tests after merging.
 (Positive)
-    - If we manage to have more open and flexible way of discussing, we can work better together instead of focusing on small details.
+    - If we manage to have a more open and flexible way of discussing, we can work better together instead of focusing on small details.
 (Negative)

 - Which improvement goals set in the previous retrospective were you able to achieve?